aaronaddleman/aaronaddleman-academic/content/code/elixir/_index.md

 ### Elixir

-I high suggest following the [official docs of installing Elixir](https://elixir-lang.org/install.html) instead of what I have documented here.
+I highly suggest following the [official docs of installing Elixir](https://elixir-lang.org/install.html) instead of what I have documented here.
 Below are my instructions I used for my Ubuntu docker image which also somes with some extra fluff on top being the JupyterLabs and VSCode server (that and also trying `brew install elixir` failed for me).

 ``` shell
 sudo apt install gnupg2